Economy of Hungary: Sectors

+In 2022, the sector with the highest number of companies registered in Hungary is Services with 273,851 companies followed by Finance, Insurance, and Real Estate and Retail Trade with 113,153 and 87,237 companies respectively.

 Agriculture

 Agriculture accounted for 4.3% of GDP in 2008 and along with the food industry occupied roughly 7.7% of the labor force.
 These two figures represent only the primary agricultural production: along with related businesses, agriculture makes up about 13% of the GDP.
 Hungarian agriculture is virtually self-sufficient and due to traditional reasons export-oriented: exports related to agriculture make up 20–25% of the total.
 About half of Hungary's total land area is agricultural area under cultivation; this ratio is prominent among other EU members.
 This is due to the country's favorable conditions including continental climate and the plains that make up about half of Hungary's landscape.
 The most important crops are wheat, corn, sunflower, potato, sugar beet, canola and a wide variety of fruits (notably apple, peach, pear, grape, watermelon, plum etc.).
 Hungary has several wine regions producing among others the worldwide famous white dessert wine Tokaji and the red Bull's Blood.
 Another traditional world-famous alcoholic drink is the fruit brandy pálinka.

 Mainly cattle, pigs, poultry and sheep are raised in the country.
 The livestock includes the Hungarian Grey Cattle which is a major tourist attraction in the Hortobágy National Park.
 An important component of the country's gastronomic heritage is foie gras with about 33,000 farmers engaged in the industry.
 Hungary is the second largest world producer and the biggest exporter of foie gras (exporting mainly to France).

 Another symbol of Hungarian agriculture and cuisine is the paprika (both sweet and hot types).
 The country is one of the leading paprika producers of the world with Szeged and Kalocsa being the centres of production.

 Hungary produced, in 2018, 7.9 million tons of maize (15th largest producer in the world); 5.2 million tons of wheat; 1.8 million tons of sunflower seed (8th largest producer in the world); 1.1 million tons of barley; 1 million tons of rapeseed (14th largest producer in the world); 941 thousand tons of sugar beet, which is used to produce sugar and ethanol; 674 thousand tons of apple; 539 thousand tons of grape; 330 thousand tons of potato; 330 thousand tons of triticale; in addition to smaller productions of other agricultural products.